-Since a significant portion of our marketing and advertising expenses consists of expenses incurred in search engine advertising at the time a consumer clicks on an advertisement and payments owed to our marketing partners in connection with health insurance applications submitted on our ecommerce platform, those expenses are influenced by seasonal submitted application patterns.
-As a result of the second open enrollment period for individual and family plans that began on November 15, 2014 and ended on February 15, 2015, marketing and advertising expenses increased during the fourth quarter of 2014 and first quarter of 2015, consistent with the increases in submitted applications, compared to periods outside the open enrollment period.
+Since a significant portion of our marketing and advertising expenses consists of expenses incurred as a result of payments owed to our marketing partners in connection with health insurance applications submitted on our ecommerce platform and other forms of marketing, such as direct mail, email marketing, television, radio and retargeting campaigns, those expenses are influenced by seasonal submitted application patterns.
+During the second and third quarters of 2015, marketing and advertising expenses decreased, consistent with the decrease in submitted applications, compared to periods during the open enrollment period.
+As a result of the second open enrollment period for individual and family plans that began on November 15, 2014 and ended on February 15, 2015, marketing and advertising expenses increased during the fourth quarter of

+2014 and first quarter of 2015, consistent with the increases in submitted applications, compared to periods outside the open enrollment period.
 In addition, due to the initial open enrollment period for individual and family plans that began in October 2013 and ended on March 31, 2014, marketing and advertising expenses increased significantly in the fourth quarter of 2013 and first quarter of 2014, relative to historical levels, and decreased significantly during the second and third quarters of 2014, consistent with the respective increases and decreases in submitted applications.
-Additionally, we expect individual and family related marketing and advertising expense to decline significantly in the second and third quarters of 2015, outside of the open enrollment period, relative to the first quarter of 2015.
-We also expect both Medicare and individual and family health insurance submitted applications and related marketing and advertising expenses will increase significantly during the fourth quarter of 2015, relative to the second and third quarters of 2015, as a result of the next Medicare annual enrollment period and individual and family health insurance open enrollment period.
+We expect both Medicare and individual and family health insurance submitted applications and related marketing and advertising expenses will increase significantly during the fourth quarter of 2015, relative to the second and third quarters of 2015, as a result of the next Medicare annual enrollment period and individual and family health insurance open enrollment period.

 Because the total volume of submitted applications that we receive from our marketing partners is largely outside of our control, particularly during any short-term period, and because of our tiered marketing partner arrangements, we could incur expenses in excess of, or below, the amounts we had planned in periods of rapid change in the volume of submitted applications from marketing partner referrals.
 Similar to our marketing partner channel, expenses in our online advertising channel will increase or decrease in relation to any increase or decrease in consumers referred to our website as a result of search engine advertising.
-Increases in submitted applications resulting from marketing partner referrals or visitors to our website from our online advertising channel has in the past and could in the future result in marketing and advertising expenses significantly higher than our expectations.
-This has in the past and could in the future negatively impact our profitability during such periods because the revenue (if any) derived from submitted applications that are approved by health insurance carriers is not recognized until future periods.
+Increases in submitted applications resulting from marketing partner referrals or visitors to our website from our online advertising channel has in the past resulted and could in the future result in marketing and advertising expenses significantly higher than our expectations.
+This has in the past negatively impacted and could in the future negatively impact our profitability during such periods, because the revenue (if any) derived from submitted applications that are approved by health insurance carriers is not recognized until future periods.